We're Here to Help You With Your Child Custody Case

 Instead, over time things change, new opportunities arise, kids get older and it becomes necessary to make changes to the parenting plan.

-Julie currently accepts child custody cases heard in the Yavapai County Superior Court – Camp Verde Division and select cases in the Coconino County Superior Court in Flagstaff.
+Julie currently accepts child custody cases heard in the Yavapai County Superior Court in Prescott and Camp Verde and select cases in the Coconino County Superior Court in Flagstaff.
 Julie consults with clients on cases filed in all other superior courts in Arizona.

 Julie can address custody questions related to: